imagingbook/gopro-file-renamer/README.md

 GH030527.MP4
 GH030528.MP4
 ```
-that is, the chapters of different videos are scrambled and chapters belonging to the same video do not show in succession!
+that is, chapters of different videos are intertwined and the chapters belonging to the same video do not show in succession!

 One could argue that this is no big deal because files can be listed by **creation time** instead, thus preserving
 the temporal order.
 However, GoPro cams are quite prone to loosing their time setting.
 Just removing the battery